MikelTWasTaken/DI_Bootcamp/Data Bootcamp Final Project/README.md

 ## Modeling and Analysis
 - Conduct risk analysis to identify potential risks in the supply chain and suggest mitigation strategies.
-- Implement demand forecasting using statistical models such as ARIMA and regression.
-- Develop optimization models for inventory management and transportation cost minimization.
+- Develop optimization models for fraud management and delivery risk minimization.

 ## Dashboard Creation and Visualization
 - Design intuitive and interactive dashboards using Tableau to visualize key metrics, trends, and insights.